geopandas/geopandas/doc/source/docs/user_guide/mergingdata.rst

 Attribute Joins
 ----------------

-Attribute joins are accomplished using the :func:`pandas.merge` method.
+Attribute joins are accomplished using the :meth:`~pandas.DataFrame.merge` method.
 In general, it is recommended to use the ``merge()`` method called from the spatial dataset.
 With that said, the stand-alone :func:`pandas.merge` function will work if the :class:`GeoDataFrame` is in the ``left`` argument;
 if a :class:`~pandas.DataFrame` is in the ``left`` argument and a :class:`GeoDataFrame`